 That raises the question, though: what are the best fitness books?

 We all have limited time, energy, and attention, and you want to ensure you pour these precious resources into books that offer the highest return on investment.
 In other words, you should focus on reading books that offer the greatest insights, tools, and practical takeaways that will help you achieve your fitness goals.

 That’s what you’ll find in this article.

-If your goal is to lose fat, build muscle, get stronger, get or stay healthy, live longer, or perform better inside and outside the gym, you’ll find a book on this list that will help you get there faster.
+If your goal is to lose fat, build muscle, get stronger, get or stay healthy, live longer, or perform better inside and outside the gym, here are the books you should start with:

 Table of Contents

 If you’re serious about strength training, you need to read Starting Strength by Mark Rippetoe.